PORCELAIN PLATES.NET

 city appears to have begun issuing porcelain vehicle licenses sometime prior to

-changed from fairly simple blue and white plates to one of the most distinctive
+changed from a fairly simple blue and white plate to one of the most distinctive

 license plate formats ever conceived of.
 From 1925-26 through 1930-31, the city